sirah712/keeta/README.md

 ## Disclaimer

 This code is provided for educational and review purposes only.
 All smart contract interactions carry inherent risks.
-The audit report is not financial advice and should not be considered as a guarantee of the contract's security.
+The audit report is not financial advice and should not be considered as a guarantee of the contract's security. # keeta